-- National Shelter agrees on the need for improved data collection, monitoring of performance and tenant outcomes. - National Shelter recommends reinstitution of the National Housing Supply Council as the most appropriate body to oversee this work. - National Shelter supports the continuation of the AIHW as a data collector but wants to see social housing, affordable housing and homelessness data in a broader housing supply and performance framework linked to urban and regional development, economic performance, infrastructure and cities.
-Maintaining social housing within a welfare context contrains housing policy to residual welfare and ignores the importance of housing as an economic driver/inhibitor and the productivity associated with ineffective housing and insufficient supply of social and affordable housing. - National Shelter would prefer a focus on understanding the real copst of social and affordable housing provision.
-We suspect the cost of social housing provision is obscured by states budget reporting. - National Shelter recommends a national audit be conducted of social and affordable housing to establish a base data set form which losses and additions to social and affordable housing supply may be monitored.
+- National Shelter agrees on the need for improved data collection, monitoring of performance and tenant outcomes. - National Shelter recommends reinstitution of the National Housing Supply Council as the most appropriate body to oversee this work. - National Shelter supports the continuation of the Australian Institute of Health and Welfare as a data collector but wants to see social housing, affordable housing and homelessness data in a broader housing supply and performance framework linked to government portfolios related to urban and regional development, economic performance, infrastructure and cities.
+Maintaining social housing within a welfare context constrains housing policy to residual welfare and ignores the importance of housing as an economic driver/inhibitor and the productivity associated with ineffective housing and insufficient supply of social and affordable housing. - National Shelter would prefer a focus on understanding the real cost of social and affordable housing provision.
+We suspect the cost of social housing provision is obscured by State budget reporting. - National Shelter recommends a National audit be conducted of social and affordable housing to establish a baseline which losses and additions to social and affordable housing supply may be monitored.